For Index of Brides, CLICK

 At Napanee

-South, Jan 3rd, Frederick W. Spencer to Charlotte McWain, both of
+South, Jan 3rd, Frederick W. Spencer to Charlotte McWain,

 Jan 10